“‘I seen a kid killed . . . He strangled it, up by the horse.’

 About the Book

-The book consists of 656 pages, making it the longest Strike novel so far and around the same length of Harry Potter and the Goblet of Fire.
+The book consists of 656 pages, making it, at the time of release, the longest Strike novel in the series and around the same length of Harry Potter and the Goblet of Fire.

-According to Rowling, she had the idea for the plot back in 2013 and that it has gone through some huge revisions since.
+According to Rowling, she had the idea for the plot back in 2013 and that it had gone through some huge revisions since then.

 Each chapter of the novel opens with a quote from the play Rosmersholm by Henrik Ibsen.
 Interestingly, Cormoran Strike actor Tom Burke starred as Rosmer in an adaptation of the play at the Duke of York’s Theatre in London from April until July 2019.
 You can find our review of the play here.